 As always, my goal is not to just create and share new recipes but to educate: To give information not opinions.
 The pictures and notes are here to help you make the best choice for you.

-Place 1 1/2 cups of cooked peas into the large (64oz) Vitamix container.
-Add 3 1/2 cups of water, dates, oil and vanilla and let stand (to soften the dates) for 30 minutes.
+Making the milk: Place 1 1/2 cups of cooked peas into the large (64oz) Vitamix container.
+Add 3 1/2-5 cups of water, dates, 1/2 of the oil (5 teaspoons) and vanilla and let stand (to soften the dates) for 30 minutes.
 Blend on High for 1 minute or use the “Smoothie” setting.
 Transfer first batch to mason jars and ice cube trays.
 Repeat the process with the remaining ingredients.
 If If the texture is not to your liking, you may want to run the milk through a nut milk bag to remove the starchy component of the peas.

 Please keep in mind that, if you need it to have a higher caloric content, you will lose quite a few calories this way.
 The milk will keep fresh for about 4 days in the refrigerator.
 How quickly you use the milk will help you decide how much to freeze.
 After I use what is in the refrigerator, I take out only what I will use the next day and let it thaw overnight.